spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.md

 * See [Creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for an introduction on branching within GitHub.
 * See [Refining patches using git](https://github.com/erlang/otp/wiki/Refining-patches-using-git) for an introduction to cleaning up git branches.

+# Reporting/Fixing a bug

+## Reporting a bug

+Please use the following template to structure the bug report:

+    Title: Summary of the issue. ex:"Crashes during image cropping."
+    Environment: Specify what OS and SCT version you are using.
+    Step to reproduce: List all the steps that caused the issue, including the syntax Data that caused the issue: when possible/relevant, copy the data there: `duke:sct_testing/issues` Expected results:
+    Actual results:

+Please use label: [BUG] & [function] (see list of labels [here](https://github.com/neuropoly/spinalcordtoolbox/labels))

+Example of bug report here: Example here: https://github.com/neuropoly/spinalcordtoolbox/issues/444

-# Fixing a bug
+## Fixing a bug

 * In most cases, pull requests for bug fixes should be based on the `master` branch.
 * Write a test case before fixing the bug (so that you will know that the test case catches the bug).
 For applications without a test suite in the git repository, it would be appreciated if you provide a small code sample in the commit message or email a module that will provoke the failure.
 * Indicate issue number in the commit (see commit section below)
 * Do not close the issue yourself.
 The issue will be automatically closed when changes are pushed to master.

-## Bug reporting template

-For issues that are not straight forward, please use the template to structure the bug report:

-    Title: [BUG] Summary of the issue. ex:"[BUG] sct_image command crashes when cropping image."

-    Environment: Specify what OS and SCT version you are using.
-    Step to reproduce: List all the steps that caused the issue.
-    Expected results:
-    Actual results:
-    Data that caused the issue:

 # Adding a new feature